Things to See and Do

 Image from the Siddeley exhibition at Kenilworth Castle

-In May 2017, our exhibition 'Speed and Power: John Siddeley, Pioneer of the Motor Age' opened at Kenilworth Castle.
+Whilst exploring the castle, take a moment to enjoy our exhibition 'Speed and Power: John Siddeley, Pioneer of the Motor Age'.

 Created in partnership with the Armstrong Siddeley Heritage Trust, the exhibition celebrates motoring and aviation pioneer, Sir John Siddeley, 1st Baron Kenilworth, a British motoring pioneer who bought the castle in 1937.